ppannattee/LLM-Project-Playground/README.md

 #### 1. Understanding and Implementing Transformer Architectures

 1. **Implement a Basic Transformer Encoder from Scratch** 💡
-   - Build a transformer encoder in PyTorch or TensorFlow for text classification (e.g., sentiment analysis).
+   - Build a transformer encoder in PyTorch from scratch for text classification (i.e., sentiment analysis on the [IMDb Movie Reviews dataset](https://ai.stanford.edu/~amaas/data/sentiment/)).
 2. **Build a Simple Language Model with a Transformer Decoder**
    - Create a decoder-only transformer to generate short text sequences.
 3. **Implement a Seq2Seq Model with Attention for Translation**